shmulvad/sg-car-mart-recommendation-engine/README.md

 * **Team**: All That Data
 * **Group members**: Soeren Hougaard Mulvad, Kanav Sabharwal, Saurabh Jain, Sai Dhawal Phaye

+### Quick Note Regarding Task 2

+If any problems occur trying to run task 2 locally, [this version hosted at Google Colab][colab] can be run instead.

 ### Getting Started

 Make sure you have Python 3.8+ installed.
 Then just run the following and you should be good to go!